chaynHQ/bloom-backend/docs/local-development.md

 There are 3 methods you can use to run Bloom’s backend locally:

-1. **Using Docker (recommended)** - runs postgres in a container.
+1. **Using Docker (recommended)** - run app + PostgreSQL in a container, with options to containerize both PostgreSQL server and database (PostgreSQL installation not required) OR host the database locally (PostgreSQL required).
-2. **Visual Studio Code Dev Container (recommended for Visual Studio users)** - installs all dependencies and the postgres database container automatically.
+2. **Visual Studio Code Dev Container (recommended for Visual Code users)** - installs all dependencies and the PostgreSQL database container automatically.
-3. **Manually** - manage postgres locally.
+3. **Manually (recommended for PostgreSQL users)** - manage PostgesSQL locally.

+_Note: you can use an application like Postman to test the apis locally_

-### With Docker - Recommended
+### Run with Docker - Recommended

+Prequisites: Docker, PostgreSQL optional

-Bloom's backend is containerized and can be run solely in Docker - both the PostgreSQL database and NestJS app.
-This uses the least resources on your computer.
-To run the backend locally, make sure your system has Docker installed - you may need Docker Desktop if using a Mac or Windows.
+Bloom's backend is containerized and can be run solely in Docker - both the PostgreSQL and NestJS app.
+To run the backend locally, ensure Docker is installed - we recommend installing [Docker Desktop](https://docs.docker.com/desktop/).

+If hosting the PostgreSQL database locally while running the app in Docker: switch the `DATABASE_URL` in `docker-compose.yml` to use `host.docker.internal` for enabling communications between the Docker container and your local PostgreSQL db.

 First, make sure the Docker app is running.
 Then run: